 Of course, even though Montana contains a great deal of uninhabited land, it was worrisome to think about where the aircraft might come down.
 However, Foust had set the machine to takeoff trim in one of his attempts to get it out of the spin, and takeoff trim was similar to landing trim.
 It descended gradually and performed a very neat belly landing in a snow-covered field near the town of Big Sandy, missing a rockpile before it slid to a halt.
 A local law enforcement officer called Malmstrom and asked how to turn off its turbojet engine; he was told to just let it run out of fuel, which it did less than two hours later.

 The F-106 had an ugly gash in its belly, but otherwise was structurally intact.
 The aircraft was disassembled, trucked to a railroad flatcar, and sent to California to be repaired and reassembled.
 It went back into operation, and in fact was one of the last Darts in ADC service.
+It is now on display at the USAF Museum at Wright-Patterson Air Force Base in Ohio.

 * Although much was made of the whizzy SAGE system, which supposedly could perform highly automated intercepts, pilots who flew the F-106 said it was highly unreliable, and they generally ended up performing intercepts under voice directions from ground controllers.
 SAGE was still often used, but it was on the basis of experimental evaluation, the belief being that the technology needed to be made right eventually.